 7) Make changes to your working life

 You can also access psychological support for stress to stop it from worsening and impacting on your physical and emotional health.
-Through counselling and the use of therapeutic methods such as cognitive behavioural therapy (CBT) and mindfulness, you can learn how to tackle symptoms, and address underlying causes and triggers for your stress, so that you can resume a more positive and fulfilling way of life.
+Through counseling and the use of therapeutic methods such as cognitive-behavioral therapy (CBT) and mindfulness, you can learn how to tackle symptoms, and address underlying causes and triggers for your stress, so that you can resume a more positive and fulfilling way of life.